The Unjournal | reconsidering exploratory expansion

 The Unjournal has mainly focused on public evaluation of quantitative social science, economics, and policy research.
 We have also explored whether our model could extend to high-impact legal scholarship: legal research that might shape regulation, litigation, judicial reasoning, law-school curricula, advocacy, and policy design.

 The practical model is to evaluate already-public legal research, publish citable expert assessments, invite author responses where useful, and produce ratings that scholars, law reviews, funders, workshops, and policy groups can interpret as an additional signal.
+A lighter-weight version would start with prioritization and curation.

 Why legal scholarship might be a strong fit